 Louis Berger Engineering Global Engineering Consultancy February 2014 to Dec 2016

-A regional construction consultancy company, with over 850 employees in the Middle East region; majority of staff in Qatar, UAE and KSA.
-Responsible for the overall HR remit and strategy across Middle East.
+Louis Berger is a regional construction consultancy company, with over 850 employees in the Middle East region; majority of staff in Qatar, UAE and KSA.
+I was responsible for the overall HR remit and strategy across Middle East.
 Together with ME HR team, designed, managed and implemented various initiatives requested by the business.
-Coached, mentored and supported Managers and Senior Leadership teams to develop people leadership skills.
-Trained HR Teams to better support both Managers and employees’ performance management skills.
-Developed and implemented succession recruitment/staffing plans.
-Direct Line Manager to HR Directors supporting KSA and Qatar as well as ME HR team.
+I coached, mentored and supported Managers and Senior Leadership teams to improve their people and performance management skills as well as trained HR teams to better support both managers and employees.
+I developed and implemented succession recruitment/staffing plans.
+HR Directors supporting KSA and Qatar as well as the ME HR team reported to me as their direct line manager.

-Reviewed and undertook complete evaluation of HR service/output that was in place across ME to evaluate existing HR resources, establish HR Skill sets and make necessary changes as needed.
+Reviewed and undertook complete evaluation of HR service/output that was in place across ME to evaluate existing HR resources, establish HR skill sets and make necessary changes as needed.

-Developed and implemented consistent HR processes, templates, policies, programs and branding to enable HR best practices across ME
+Developed and implemented consistent HR processes, templates, policies, programs and branding to enable HR best practices across ME including contract negotiation and approval.

 Coordinated, negotiated and delivered a comprehensive Medical Benefits plan including a Health and Wellness program

-Worked closely with Talent Acquisition to source best candidates, conduct interviews, prepare and negotiate offers, especially for senior level candidates. which had significant positive impact concerning employee engagement across the ME
+Worked closely with Talent Acquisition to source best candidates, conduct interviews, prepare and negotiate offers, especially for senior level candidates.

-Influenced and supported initiatives to support changing needs of ME business
+Influenced and supported initiatives to support changing needs of ME business lines

 Managed Annual Compensation review process, ensuring completed results were within budget, and on time.